squailchorps/2270-Final-Project-/README.md

 Given both my short comings and my gains throughout this project, I am very happy with how this went.
 I hope that what I have given is enough to show my growth throughout the semester!

-# Explanation of each function within Project File:
+# Explanation of Data Structure Implementation:

 I was unable to provide visuals from my code to showcase the properties, so below I have given descriptions with images I created to show how the code functions.
 This also goes in detail on how each part works, and examples of the functions results or usages.